LoyolaChicagoBooks/introcs-csharp/rst/while-with-sequence.rst

 In more generality this
-conciseness comes from the fact that it is a *Boolean* value that you are trying to set, based on a *Boolean* condition:  You do not need to do that with an ``if`` statement!
-You just need an assignment statement!
-If you use an ``if`` statement in such a situation, you being verbose and marking yourself as a novice.
+conciseness comes from the fact that it is a *Boolean* value that you are trying to set each time, based on a *Boolean* condition:  You do not need to do that with an ``if`` statement!
+You just need an assignment statement.
+If you use an ``if`` statement in such a situation, you being verbose and marking yourself as a novice!

 It could even be slightly more concise:  The precedence of assignment is very low, lower than the comparison ``>``, so the parentheses could be omitted.
-We think the code is easier to read with the parentheses left in, as written above, and below.
+We think the code is easier to read with the parentheses left in, as written above.

 The whole function would be: